addison912/Emporium-of-Curiosities/README.md

 # Addison's Emporium of Curiosities

 This webpage was made as a project for the General Assembly Web Developement Immersive.
-Taxidermy item are not for sale.
+Taxidermy items are not for sale.
 No animals were harmed during the making of this site.

 ## Authors